Shabbir1246/de-review/README.md

 The tasks today are divided into sections, you do not need to finish all the sections and we encourage you to focus on the first.

-Once you've completed the first two sections you can move onto section 3 and onwards.

 **However keep in mind some of the later tasks will rely on previous tasks being completed - we will signpost this in the README**